CAASM vs CMDB

 Where Koopic fits

-Koopic is a modern CAASM platform built for security teams.
-It connects to your EDR, MDM, vulnerability scanners, and on-prem tools — then automatically merges asset data into a single golden record per device.
+Koopic is a risk-based vulnerability prioritization platform with CAASM underneath.
+It connects to your EDR, MDM, vulnerability scanners, and on-prem tools - then automatically merges asset data into a single golden record per device.

 Unlike traditional CMDBs, Koopic shows you exactly how data merges with its Analysis Table.
 Every field, every source, every priority decision is visible and auditable.
 Compliance scoring runs automatically after every merge, so you always know your security posture.